 As Janet’s breath started to slip away and her vision began to blur, there was the sound of a horn in the distance, followed by a pair of headlights entering the parking lot.
 It was a truck; mammoth and bulky, with huge rubber tires.
 It roared as it approached, the deep rumble of the engine consuming the night.
-With every gear shift, there was a release of air pressure, like the cap being twisted off a Pepsi bottle for the first time.
+With every gear shift there was a release of air pressure, like the cap being twisted off a Pepsi bottle for the first time.

 It was a salt truck, Janet could see it now as it sped toward them.
 Lou let go of Janet’s throat and stepped off to the side to get a better look.
 A rush of air returned to Janet’s lungs and she started to hack and cough, lowering her head as her chest convulsed.
 She looked up just in time to see the salt truck pass by her so close she could feel it cutting through the air.
 It ran through Lou, the gift and Janet’s purse soaring out of his hands and landing near Janet’s feet before the truck flattened him and the platoon of action figures under the tread of the tires with a loud crunching noise that made Janet cringe involuntarily.
 The truck took out another patch of toys before it made a hard turn and skidded to a stop.

-The doors opened and Janet watched as the mysterious motorcycle man from earlier exited out the passenger side, and from the driver side, a man about Janet’s age, with a dark complexion, wearing a visi-vest and visi-slacks.
+The doors opened and Janet watched as the mysterious motorcycle man from earlier exited out the passenger side, and from the driver side, a man about Janet’s age, with dark skin, wearing a visi-vest and visi-slacks.
 Both of them were holding something in their hand.
 The man in black had his familiar bat-sword thing that had split the Barbie in half earlier in the evening.
 The truck driver was holding on to a red canister of gasoline.

 “Come and get me, you fucks!” the truck driver yelled, making a hard dash for the store.

-The toys obliged and started to charge after him, leaving Janet alone.
+The toys started to charge after him, leaving Janet alone.
 As the truck driver ran, he jerked the canister of gasoline about, splashing a trail of gas behind him.
 The toys and gifts paid no mind, soaking themselves as they ran through the gas puddles after the driver.
 The more he antagonized them, the angrier and more blood-thirsty they became.

 Meanwhile, the man in black came over to Janet and used his blade to cut her free of her restraints.
 The blood started to rush back to her arms and she got the feeling back in her fingers.
 Before she could thank him, he bent over and picked up the gift beside Janet’s purse and began a dead sprint after the toys and appliances sloshing through the trail of gasoline after the truck driver.